CS1102proj-Cache/CS1102/contents/principles_of_cache_operation.md

 <h5><b>A. Locality: Temporal and spatial locality</b></h5>

 <div class="bodytext">
-Caches’ operation is based on the principle of locality of reference, which describes that programs tend to access the same set of data or the data with nearby addresses.
+⁤Caches' operation is based on the principle of locality of reference, which describes that programs tend to access the same set of data or the data with nearby addresses.
 There are two types of locality, temporal and spatial. <br/>

 <li><b>Temporal locality</b>: the tendency of accessing the same data again shortly </li>
-<li><b>Spatial locality</b>: the tendency of accessing the data with addresses near the current data shortly</li>
+<li><b>Spatial locality</b>: the tendency to access data with addresses near to the current data shortly</li>
 <br/>
-Locality is common in loop instructions as some variables are accessed again and again.
+Locality is common in loop instructions as some variables are accessed repeatedly.
 For example, in the following loop, <br/>

 <pre>
 <code>